ml-logic-seminar/ml_logic_website/README.md

 # ml_logic_website
-Website showcasing our projects that are at the intersection of logic and machine learning
+Research at the intersection of logic and machine learning